 You’ve probably known people who eat a healthy, organic diet and have still experienced these diseases.
 Of course, there can be many reasons for this, but a principle underlying cause is low nutrition.

 Even organic food doesn’t always have more nutrition, not if it wasn’t grown with nutrition in mind, which most of it isn’t.

 You can eat as much kale as you want, but if the soil where it grew didn’t have adequate mineralization (and the biology to make those minerals available to plants), then you won’t have adequate mineralization.

 But here’s the cool thing – you can do this.
 We can do it together.

-So that’s what I’m continuing to do in 2013.
-My Academy members get the best of it, but that doesn’t mean I can’t put together some of the most important steps for your for free on this website.
+So that’s what I’m continuing to do this year.
+My Academy members get the best of it, but that doesn’t mean I can’t put together some of the most important steps for you for free on this website.

-First, if you’re not already on my email list, be sure to sign up to the right in order to get these new lessons, plus my other 15 free lessons.
+P.S. if you’re not already on my email list, be sure to download my free ebook and get on that list.
 Your email is confidential and won’t be shared with anyone.